 Levels of German @ GLS Campus Berlin

-We teach German on all levels ranging from beginners to advanced (levels as defined by the Common European Reference Framework: A = elementary, B = intermediate, C = advanced).
-German courses at the GLS German Language school in Berlin run on all levels all year round: so no matter what level you are on right now, you can start any Monday you like.
+We teach German on all levels all year round - ranging from beginners to advanced (levels as defined by the Common European Reference Framework: A = elementary, B = intermediate, C = advanced).
+No matter what level you are on right now, you can start your German course in our school in Berlin any Monday you like.
 A placement test - consisting of a written and an oral part on your first Monday - will make sure that you will be learning with others of a similar level.

 - How good is your German right now?
 Test your German online!